LuiseFreese/blog/why-I-blog-or-why-sharing-IS-caring.md

 Some people might think about code or open-source at first when they hear GitHub and wouldn't recommend this as a blogging tool in the first place, but for my purposes, it is incredible.
 Collaboration with others on blog posts works like a charm, and the commit history is an excellent visual representation of my blogging (and other) efforts.
 I do not get more green tiles, but the green tiles show me my persistence, and it's more comfortable to reach my goals then.

-#### public
+#### Public

 *But why on earth do you write in public?* people ask me. *You could set up a private repo; once you commit, the whole world can see your ~~shitty~~ non-mature first drafts, your rough ideas, your typos, and broken links*.

 Yes, that is true.
 But also, there is nothing wrong with not being perfect or about showing work in progress.
 I feel very comfortable with that.
 Plus, if someone finds a typo, they invited to PR that :-)

 ![read.me of luisefreese/blog on GitHub](https://github.com/LuiseFreese/blog/blob/main/media/why-I-blog-or-why-sharing-IS-caring/pr-welcome.png)

-#### markdown
+#### Markdown

 This allows me to focus on my content instead of being distracted by a UI that gives me too many options to format my text.
 Concentrating on writing lets me get into this flow-feeling more easily, where words and thoughts seem to directly from my mind into my fingers.